What can I buy online at M&S since the hack?

 There has been silence from M&S on what or who was behind the attack on its systems, but we now know it was a ransomware attack.

-The BBC revealed detectives are focusing on a group of teens and young adults called Scattered Spider.
+BBC News revealed detectives are focusing on a group of teens and young adults called Scattered Spider.

 These are English-speaking hackers, who used an illicit service called DragonForce.

-DragonForce operates an affiliate cyber crime service so anyone can use their malicious software and website to carry out attacks and extortions.
+DragonForce operates an affiliate cyber crime service so, for a fee, anyone can use their malicious software and website to carry out attacks and extortions.

 The cyber criminals who targeted M&S have told the BBC they are also responsible for the ransomware attack on Co-op and the attempted hack of Harrods.